home-energy-foundry/hem0424/README.md

 python3 setup.py build_ext -–inplace
 ``````

-2. Then you can run SAP with a similar command, but looking at the build_directory/ rather than src/.
+2. Then you can run HEM with a similar command, but looking at the build_directory/ rather than src/.
 ```bash
 python3 build_directory/hem.py test/demo.json
 ```